How To Make Any Guitar Lick Sound Better, Faster And Cleaner In 10 Minutes

 This way the speed is challenging enough to require your full concentration, but not so challenging that your hands can’t keep up.

-Watch this video to see how to do this, so you don’t have to guess at what tempo to practice:
+Watch this guitar lick video demonstration to see how to do this, so you don’t have to guess at what tempo to practice:

 Step 2: Play your guitar lick using a clean tone and the bridge pickup for 3 repetitions (from beginning to end).

-Practicing on the bridge pickup exposes weaknesses in your articulation and makes them easy to hear.
-The easier you can hear your articulation mistakes, the faster you will fix them.
+Practicing on the bridge pickup exposes weaknesses in your guitar playing articulation and makes them easy to hear.
+This makes them easier to fix.

 Step 3: Play your guitar lick using a clean tone and the neck pickup for 3 repetitions (from beginning to end).